PHOENIXCONTACT/MORYX-ClientFramework/docs/tutorials/GettingStarted.md

 }
 ````

 That's it.
 Build the solution and start it.
 You should now see the `Configurator`.
 You'll see that `Mode` is currently not configured.
 This causes that the `TestClient` always starts the configurator.
 Set `Mode` to _`Local_RunMode`_ and save the configuration.
-Now the `TestClient` starts always the `DefaultShell`.
+Now the `TestClient` starts always the `PhoenixShell`.
 If you want to start the configurator again just hold the CTRL key when the application is starting.

 The next chapter describes how to create a sample module.

 ## Sample module

-As you might recognized your `DefaultShell` is empty.
+As you might recognized your `PhoenixShell` is empty.
 That's due to missing modules in the sample application.
-So let's build up a sample module that is shown within the `DefaultShell`.
+So let's build up a sample module that is shown within the `PhoenixShell`.

 Create a new C# Library named `TestModule` and add the following framework assemblies: